 - We use live text instead of graphics when possible, to reduce the download time of pages and provide more user control.
 This feature also allows users to view our web-based data through cell phones and PDAs.

 - No information is exclusively conveyed using color.
 This doesn't mean that colors are not used to organize information; instead it means there are also other, non-color dependent ways of doing this.

 - Our pages are designed to display without horizontal scrollbars when they are viewed at a screen resolution of 800 x 600 pixels.

 - All images and hyperlinks, where appropriate, have an alternative text attribute.
 This means when an image or hyperlink is conveying important information its content is described with an alternative text.

 - We have tried to comply with Section 508 standards for website accessibility.

 - If you have difficulty accessing the site please Contact Us, or send us your Feedback regarding how we can improve our site.

 Accessibility Design Guidelines

-Our site can be viewed using any web broswer, but it is best viewed using the lastest version of Internet Explorer.
+Our site can be viewed using any web broswer, but it is best viewed using the lastest version of Google Chrome.
 Many popular browsers contain built-in accessibility tools.
 Click on the links below to discover the advantages of using each broswer.

 Internet Explorer Accessibility Information